-- Depth and Breadth of Knowledge: Students will acquire a range of fundamental technical skills required to engage in the material practice of printmaking.
-Students will also become familiar with the historical genesis and terms of the print material areas being studied as well as contemporary opinions of such materials. - Knowledge of Methodologies: Students will gain an understanding of print methodologies and visual possibilities of each media though practical applications; specifically working through the technical process of each media when creating their work. - Communication Skills: Students will be able to communicate orally regarding their projects through critique.
-Students will also practice their answering skills in our reading discussion seminars.
+- Depth and Breadth of Knowledge: Students will acquire a range of advanced technical skills required to engage in the material practice of printmaking.
+Students will also become familiar with the historical genesis of and terms associated with the various print material areas being studied as well as contemporary discourses surrounding those materials. - Knowledge of Methodologies: Students will gain a further understanding of print methodologies and visual possibilities of each media though practical applications.

+• Communication Skills: Students will be able to communicate orally regarding their projects through critique and class discussion, including in response to instructor presentations and critiques